-As you would expect, Qudos Bank offers a full range of banking products, including credit cards, home loans, personal loans and saving accounts.
+As you would expect, Qudos Bank offers a full range of banking products, including credit cards, home loans, personal loans and savings accounts.
 However, as it is owned by its members, Qudos Bank works slightly differently to Australia’s bigger banks, in that its profits go back to its members in the form of better rates and fairer fees.
 As the bank itself says, it is made up of “real people who really care”, who are “here to help you get the best deal and the best advice”.

 Why should you choose Qudos Bank over all the other banks in Australia?
 Here are just some of the reasons why you may be interested in joining Qudos.

 Qudos Bank beats the big banks on a range of its loan and deposit accounts.
 To prove it, each week Qudos publishes a weekly competitor report, available on its website.
 As for credit cards, you can check its credit card offering to find low cost options with no annual fee cards and low rate cards available.

 Qudos Bank is one of the only financial institutions in Australia that rewards its members with Qantas Points on a range of banking products including home loans, savings accounts, car loans and credit cards.
 If you want to earn Qantas Points on your credit card spending, check out the Qudos Bank Platinum Credit Card.

 The experienced team of personal bankers and lending specialists at Qudos Bank is dedicated to ensuring you receive the highest level of service.
 Customer service and support are important to member-owned banks like Qudos, working to help members to feel more valued than they perhaps would at bigger banks.

 Qudos Bank members enjoy their own exclusive Member Lounge at Qudos Bank Arena, with access to special ticket offers and competitions offering VIP experiences.